occiware/occiware-ozwillo/README.md

 + "erocci" contains an integration of the demonstration with the erocci backend (no longer maintained).

++ linkeddata_extension contains a copy of the latest version of the linkeddata extension that can also be found in the [ecore repository](https://github.com/occiware/ecore).

 + "mongo-dumps" contains cleaned up mongodb dumps of the datacore database: **base_fixed.tar.gz** contains the data and models for the org_1 and geo_1 (which is a bare minimum to create a new project on the Datacore), and **energy_fixed.tar.gz** builds upon base_fixed.tar.gz by adding the **energy_0**'s project required data and models (organization, persids, energy contracts and energy consumptions).
 If you want to take a peek into the data, uncompress the one you want to use in the same folder, and restore it with the restoration tool provided by mongodb, for example:
 ```bash
 cd mongo-dumps/